David Owen Brooks: 1973

-On February 3, 1973, Corll abducted and killed 17-year-old Joseph Allen Lyles.
+On January 20, 1973, Corll moved to the Princessa Apartments at 1855 Wirt Road in the Spring Branch district of Houston.
+Less than two weeks later, on February 3, he killed 17-year-old Joseph Allen Lyles.
 Lyles had known both Corll and Brooks for several months prior to his disappearance, and had lived upon the same street as Brooks in early 1973.
 According to Brooks, Corll had wanted him to assist in restraining Lyles, but he had refused; in response, Corll "grabbed", overpowered and bound the teen before Brooks hurriedly left Corll's apartment.
-Lyles's body was later buried on a sandbank on Jefferson County Beach.
+Lyles's body was bound, wrapped in plastic and buried in a beach sandbank at Jefferson County.

 2020 Lamar Drive

-On March 19, Corll relocated to his father's former residence at 2020 Lamar Drive in Pasadena.
-Brooks and Henley both later testified to the increase in the level of brutality subjected upon the victims lured to this address; both—but particularly Henley—also sensed Corll was increasingly losing his sense of self-control while becoming suspicious of both accomplices.
+On March 19, Corll relocated to his father's residence at 2020 Lamar Drive in Pasadena; he briefly lived with his father, stepmother and half-brother until they vacated the property.
+Brooks and Henley both later testified to the increase in the level of brutality subjected upon the victims lured to this address; both—but particularly Henley—also sensed Corll was increasingly losing his sense of self-control while simultaneously becoming suspicious of both accomplices.
 In addition, by early 1973, Brooks had been dating a 15-year-old girl named Bridget Clark for several months and, by March, had impregnated her.
 The two subsequently became engaged.
 As such, Brooks had begun spending increasing amounts of time in Bridget's company and by the spring of 1973, Henley had become Corll's primary accomplice in the abduction of the victims, although until early July, Brooks continued to assist in the crimes.

 On Monday, June 4, 1973, Corll ordered Henley to "bring [him] a boy".
 In response, Henley lured a 15-year-old acquaintance named William Ray Lawrence to Corll's home upon the promise of fishing with himself and Corll at Lake Sam Rayburn in San Augustine County.
 Lawrence last phoned his father to state he and "some friends" were traveling to Lake Sam Rayburn to "go fishing", but that they would return to Houston in "two, three days ... maybe Thursday."

 Due to the fact Corll "really liked [Lawrence]", the teenager was kept alive for three days throughout which he was almost continually bound to Corll's bed.
 Brooks did not participate in Lawrence's actual abduction, although he did arrive at Corll's home to observe the teenager restrained in Corll's bedroom on the evening of his abduction.
 He was also present when, after three days of abuse and torture, Lawrence was strangled to death with a ligature.
 Corll and Brooks buried Lawrence's body at Lake Sam Rayburn the following evening as Henley kept a lookout in Corll's Ford Econoline van.